 What is the Purpose of the 3T Heater-Cooler Systems

-Heater-cooler units are often used during surgeries to control a patient’s body temperature to improve medical care and patient outcomes.
+Heater-cooler units are machines used during surgeries to control a patient’s body temperature to improve medical care and patient outcomes.
 These devices have water tanks that provide temperature-controlled water to heat exchangers or blankets, which then provide cooling or warmth to the patient's body.

 What is the Concern with the 3T Heater-Cooler Systems

 Patients who have undergone cardiac surgery should be very careful to look for signs of endocarditis, surgical site infection, abscess, bacteremia, hepatitis, renal insufficiency, splenomegaly, pancytopenia, and osteomyelitis.
-These are potential symptoms and complications from nontuberculous mycobacteria infections, and can occur up to four years after surgery.
+These are potential symptoms and complications from nontuberculous mycobacteria infections, and can occur up to several years after surgery.
 Other common symptoms include fever of undetermined origin, night sweats, joint pain, weight loss, myalgia, and malaise.